Books like 'A Room with a View'

 Readers who enjoyed A Room with a View by E.M.
 Forster also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical funny young adult 20th century victorian high-school suspense
+historical funny young adult victorian 20th century high-school suspense m-f love triangle class difference

 -